CleggTom/TemperatureAmplification/README.md

 **Francisca C. García1†, Tom Clegg, Daniel Barrios O’Neill, Ruth Warfield, Samraat Pawar, Gabriel Yvon-Durocher** (2021) Species interactions amplify the temperature dependence of microbial community respiration.

-files in the code directory used for analysis are:
+Files in the code directory used for analysis are:

 • `Theory_simuliations.ipynb` - Jupyter notebook containing `julia` code to derive analyitical results and run simulations.
 To download required packages open julia, activate the environment in `TemperatureAmplification` by typing `]` and then `activate .`.
 Then, download the packages with `instantiate`